cloudogu/gitops-playground/README.md

 The GitOps Playground provides a reproducible environment for setting up a GitOps-Stack.
-It provides an image for automatically setting up a Kubernetes Cluster including CI-server (Jenkins), source code management (SCM-Manager), Monitoring and Alerting (Prometheus and Grafana), Secrets Management (Hashicorop Vault and External Secrets Operator) and of course Argo CD as GitOps operator.
+It provides an image for automatically setting up a Kubernetes Cluster including CI-server (Jenkins), source code management (SCM-Manager), Monitoring and Alerting (Prometheus, Grafana, Mailhog), Secrets Management (Hashicorop Vault and External Secrets Operator) and of course Argo CD as GitOps operator.

 The playground also deploys a number of [example applications](#example-applications).

 The GitOps Playground lowers the barriers for getting your hands on GitOps.
-No need to read lots of books and operator docs, getting familiar with CLIs, ponder about GitOps Repository folder structures and staging, etc.
+No need to read lots of books and operator docs, getting familiar with CLIs, ponder about GitOps Repository folder structures and promotion to different environments, etc.
 The GitOps Playground is a pre-configured environment to see GitOps in motion, including more advanced use cases like notifications, monitoring and secrets management.